Illinois Brings Back Statewide Indoor Mask Mandate, Effective Monday

 Illinois Governor The domestic mask requirement will resume on Monday thanks to JB Pritzker.

-DraftKings at Casino Queen and Jumer’s Casino and Hotel gave their patrons a heads up over the weekend:
+Over the weekend, DraftKings at Casino Queen and Jumer’s Casino and Hotel gave a heads up to their patrons:

-As of now, there are no indoor capacity restrictions in Illinois — meaning all 10 of the state’s casinos can operate at 100% capacity.
+Currently, Illinois has lifted all indoor capacity restrictions, allowing all 10 of the state’s casinos to operate at full capacity.

-But Pritzker warned last week that more mitigations could be coming if COVID-19 metrics don’t decline:
+Pritzker cautioned last week that additional mitigations might be necessary if COVID-19 metrics do not decrease.

 White Sox face guidelines for the Cubs receive an update

-For a while, the Cubs and White Sox did not require vaccinated people to wear masks at any point.
-But Wrigley Field and Guaranteed Rate Field are now requiring fans to mask up (in certain situations) regardless of vaccination status.
+Previously, the Cubs and White Sox did not mandate vaccinated individuals to wear masks.
+However, fans are now required to wear masks in certain situations at both Wrigley Field and Guaranteed Rate Field, irrespective of their vaccination status.

 The Chicago Department of Public Health is mandating that everyone over the age of 2 wear a face covering in public indoor settings, unless actively eating or drinking, while seated, in accordance with updated recommendations from the Centers for Disease Control and Prevention( CDC ) and based on Chicago & rsquo’s current COVID – 19 data.
 All Wrigley Field visitors who are not fully immunized must always wear a mouth cover, with the exception of when eating or drinking while seated.

-Given that both Chicago and Regina’s sports stadiums are located outside, there is a gray area in this area.
-However, there are enclosed indoor spaces like a luxury package or group store inside the ballparks.
-Those appear to be applicable around.
+Both Chicago and Regina’s sports stadiums are outdoor facilities, creating an ambiguous area in this matter.
+However, within these ballparks, there are enclosed indoor spaces such as luxury suites or group stores.
+These seem to be relevant throughout.

 Can I re-register for online sports betting in Illinois?

-Since then, Illinois has had in-person casino subscription.
-And while we wouldn’t qualify on Pritzker changing his mind, it is now more likely than it was a few months ago.
+Since that time, Illinois has maintained in-person casino subscriptions.
+Although we wouldn’t bet on Pritzker changing his stance, it seems more probable now than it did a few months ago.

-In other words, the condition has become more transparent since then.
-However, in all fairness, the government had planned for in-person registration to stop at the end of this year.
+To put it differently, the situation has become clearer since that time.
+However, to be fair, the government had intended to discontinue in-person registration by the end of this year.

-It may make sense to reinstate online registration with only a few weeks left in 2021 and the river variation wreaking havoc.
+With only a few weeks left in 2021 and the river variation causing chaos, it could be logical to restore online registration.

 Dreamstime.com image